GhoulofGSG9/Ghouls-Balance-Mod/README.md

             - Adrenaline increases now the max energy by 20 energy per shell (instead by only 10).
 Default max energy is 100.
     - Gorge
         - Gorge Tunnel
-           - Increased the Pres cost to 4 (from 3).
            - Increased the growth time to 25 seconds (from 10).
 So it takes now 12.5 seconds to build with heal spry instead of 5 seconds.
         - Heal Spray
             - Decreased the enrgy cost for using healspray to 10 (from 12)